Effective multiplicative independence of 3 singular moduli: Proof of Theorem

-We have to show that the other two options are impossible.
+We have to show that the other two cases are impossible.
 For~\eqref{ethreecyc} this is done in Subsection~\ref{sscycl}.
-Option~\eqref{emainoption} is much harder to dispose of, we deal with it in Subsection~\ref{ssmainopone}.
+Case~\eqref{emainoption} is much harder to dispose of, we deal with it in Subsection~\ref{ssmainopone}.